 A veteran wants to adopt a pet from us who has not yet applied to Pets for Patriots.
 What do we do?

-You can either put the dog or cat on a three-day hold, or offer a short (e.g., seven-day) foster-to-adopt to give the veteran time to apply to Pets for Patriots.
+You can put the dog or cat on a three-day hold, or offer a short (e.g., seven-day) foster-to-adopt to give the veteran time to apply to Pets for Patriots.
 Our usual turnaround is no more than two business days from the time we receive both a veteran’s online application and eligibility documents.
 Veterans will forfeit all benefits of our program if they adopt a pet prior to being approved by us unless they adopt on a weekend or federal holiday.
 In those circumstances we give the veteran til the end of the business week to apply and be approved into our program.

 Can we help a veteran complete the online application to Pets for Patriots?

 While we realize you want to help, our applications are legal documents between Pets for Patriots and the veteran.
 If someone does not have internet access please ask them to call our toll-free number, and a member of our team will be delighted to help: 877-473-8223.